The Sorcerer

 Metamagic

-You can draw upon your intimate connection to the arcane to manipulate magic in ways only possible for a sorcerer.
-At 2nd level, you learn two Metamagic abilities of your choice from the list of Metamagic at the end of this class description.
-You can only apply one Metamagic ability to each spell you cast, unless the Metamagic's description says otherwise.
+Your innate connection to the arcane allows you to twist your spells in ways only a Sorcerer can.
+At 2nd level, you learn two Metamagic effects from the list at the end of this class.

 Ability Score Improvement

-At 4th level, and again when you reach 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or two ability scores of your choice by 1.
-As normal, you cannot increase an ability score above 20 using this feature.
+When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or two ability scores by 1.
+As normal, you can't increase one of your ability scores above 20 using this feature.

 Font of Magic